-- The 32-bit processor or 64-bit processor: Debian is available to download for both 32-bit and 64-bit It is very important to know what processor type on your PC/Laptop/Server is available (32-bit or 64-bit).
+The 32-bit processor or 64-bit processor: Debian is available to download for both 32-bit and 64-bit.
+It is very important to know what processor type on your PC/Laptop/Server is available (32-bit or 64-bit).
 A 64-bit Debian Linux image may not work on a 32-bit processor system.
-Today, most of the PCs/Laptops come with a 64-bit processor.
+Today, most Laptops and PCs come with a 64-bit processor.
 It is recommended to use a 64-bit Debian image if possible.
-Click here to check whether your computer/server is 32-bit or 64-bit.

-If you are using Windows 10 like me, you may want to see system settings to find your system processor type
+If you are using Windows OS, you may want to see system settings to find your system processor type.

 Unstable: This is the most updated but as the word shows, it could be unstable.
 Generally, this distribution is used by developers who are actively developing Debian.

 In this step-by-step tutorial, I will use 64-bit Debian “STABLE”.
 Click Here to download it from Debian official website.

 Click on amd64, to download the official netinst image for the “stable” release.
 Netinst image is the smallest possible image that contains a small set of packages.
 This CD includes only the minimum tools required to continue downloading and retrieve the remaining packages on the Internet.

 Click on NEW to create a new virtual machine.

 Select RAM.
 The hardware requirement is not 4GB.
 However, I am reserving 4 GB for my virtual machine.

 Select Create a virtual hard disk now and click Create.